So you want to travel the world?

 It’s absolutely beautiful, tiny, so it’s easy to navigate and it hosts some of the best sunsets views I’ve ever seen.

-Cliff jump at Salagdoong beach, swing for joy at Cambugahay Falls or snorkel your heart out in the beautiful waters all along the coast.
+Cliff jump at Salagdoong beach, swing for joy at Cambugahay Falls or grab your underwater camera and snorkel your heart out in the beautiful waters all along the coast.

 Overall you’re probably looking at around $35-40/day

 Sri Lanka is one of the best countries in Asia ... period.

 It’s such a small country, but it’s packed with charm.

 Because Sri Lanka is so small, it’s super easy to get around and you won’t need to rush yourself.

 I also think this makes it one of the greatest backpacking destinations for beginners

 We drove around Sri Lanka in a tuk-tuk for 3 weeks which was EPIC, but it’s very well connected with trains if you decide to do it on a shoestring budget.

 Sri Lanka has so much to offer and it’s actually quite a diverse country.